 To make file and photo updates, you can come in during one of your office's Updates sessions.
 The Talent page of our website has everything you need to know about coming in for Updates.
 Be sure to check your location's calendar and Updates FAQs, as the process in different in each office.

-Due to security policies in our new building, you can only visit our New York office at 5 Penn Plaza when you have an appointment.
+Due to security policies in our new building, you can only visit our New York office at 5 Penn Plaza when you have a reservation.
 Read through our guide on how to register and update in New York to learn how to reserve your spot for an Updates session.
-Remember, any time you arrive for an appointment you must bring a photo ID that matches the name you reserved your spot under.
+Remember, any time you arrive for a reservation you must bring a photo ID that matches the name you reserved your spot under.
 This is so security can verify your identity before allowing you up to our office.